 Juicing has gained serious traction in the last decade for its unquestionable health benefits.
-If you’re new to juicing, one of the first things you’re going to ask yourself is, “what should I juice?”Well, you’ll be happy to know that you can juice just about any fruit or vegetables, but there are a few specific ones that are better than others.
+If you’re new to juicing, one of the first things you’re going to ask yourself is, “what should I juice?”Well, you’ll be happy to know that you can juice just about any fruit or vegetable, but there are a few specific ones that are better than others.
 In this post, we’re going to review the best fruits and vegetables to juice based on their ease of juicing, nutritional benefits, and price.
 Let’s get started!

 Best Vegetables to Juice